arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/getting-started-with-modbus-tcp-plc-ide/content.md

 ![RJ45 Connection for two Opta™ devices](assets/opta_plcide_hardware_connection.svg)

 The following connection diagram includes an Ethernet switch.
 This setup enables you to observe both Opta™ devices using PLC IDE and watch in live how the information exchanges.
 It is a recommendable hardware setup for this tutorial.
-However, the first hardware setup illustrates how the Opta™ devices will communicate using Modbus TCP.
+However, the first hardware setup illustrates how the Opta™ devices will communicate using Modbus TCP in a field.

 ![RJ45 Connection for two Opta™ devices with Ethernet Switch](assets/opta_plcide_hardware_connection_eth.svg)